-We believe in the Absolute and Essential Deity (Matthew 28:19) and personality of the Holy Spirit who convinces of sin; of righteousness and judgment; and Who regenerates (John 16:8-9 and Titus 3:5), sanctifies, illuminates and comforts those who believe in Jesus Christ (Galatians 5:22-23, 1 John 2:27, 1 John 15:8).
+We believe in the Absolute and Essential Deity (Matthew 28:19) and personality of the Holy Spirit who convinces of sin; of righteousness and judgment; and who regenerates (John 16:8-9 and Titus 3:5), sanctifies, illuminates, and comforts those who believe in Jesus Christ (Galatians 5:22-23, 1 John 2:27, and 1 John 15:8).

-We believe that Satan exists as an evil personality; the origination of sin, and the archenemy of God and man (Genesis 3; Isaiah 14:11-20).
+We believe that Satan exists as an evil personality, the origination of sin, and the archenemy of God and man (Genesis 3 and Isaiah 14:11-20).

-We believe that man was divinely created in the Image of God; that he sinned, becoming guilty before God, resulting in total depravity, thereby incurring physical and spiritual death (Genesis 1:26; Genesis 3; Romans 3:23; Romans 6:23; Revelation 20:11-15).
+We believe that man was divinely created in the Image of God; that he sinned, becoming guilty before God, resulting in total depravity, thereby incurring physical and spiritual death (Genesis 1:26, Genesis 3, Romans 3:23, Romans 6:23, and Revelation 20:11-15).

 We believe that salvation is by the sovereign and electing grace of God (Ephesians 1, 2:8,9); that by the appointment of the Father (John 3:16), Christ voluntarily suffered a vicarious, expiatory death (Romans 5); that justification is by faith alone in the all sufficient sacrifice and resurrection of the Lord Jesus Christ and that those whom God has effectually called shall be divinely preserved and finally perfected in the image of the Lord (Romans 8).

-We believe in the personal, bodily, and glorious return of the Lord Jesus Christ; in the resurrection of the just and the unjust; in the eternal blessedness of the redeemed; and in the judgement and eternal conscious punishment of the wicked (Revelation 19, 20).
+We believe in the personal, bodily, and glorious return of the Lord Jesus Christ; in the resurrection of the just and the unjust; in the eternal blessedness of the redeemed; and in the judgement and eternal conscious punishment of the wicked (Revelation 19 and 20).

 The Local Church